What Do Capybaras Need To Survive?

 According to the IUCN Red List, the Capybaras are not in any way going extinct.
 People produce leather from the skin of Capybaras and Capybaras are also eaten by people.

-In some countries, the numbers of Capybaras stabilized when restrictions were placed on hunters — preventing them from killing this creature.
+In some countries, Capybaras’ numbers stabilized when hunters were restricted — preventing them from killing this creature.

-The major reason why the population of Capybaras dwindles is that they get hunted by humans for the purpose of being used for food or for leather (their skin).
+The population of Capybaras dwindles because they get hunted by humans for the purpose of being used for food or leather (their skin).

 Capybaras are very small animals, even though they are known as the world’s largest rodents.

-They can experience the growth of up to 25 inches tall.
+They can experience growth of up to 25 inches tall.
 Generally, they’re 4 feet tall and can weigh up to 150 pounds.
-I believe you know that an animal that’s generally proportioned requires a large amount of space so it could easily wander around.
+It requires much space, so it could easily wander around.

 Just as dogs and cats tolerate tumble and rough games, capybaras are less tolerant of such.
 So, families that have kids below the age of 12 should think of adopting a capybara, as irritation can get them aggressive.

 They are quite affectionate; they, to a large extent, get attached to their owners.
-The answer to the question, “How Long Do Capybaras Live As Pets?” — is simply 12 years.
 If you adopt them from their infant stage, you’d have their company for 12 years.

 As an act of survival, they dive into nearby water when they spot a predator.
 Coward moves, right?
-Well, they can’t stand most predators — such as the anaconda, pumas, etc.
+They can’t stand most predators — such as the anaconda, pumas, etc.

-According to research, a capybara can hold its breath underwater for up to 5 minutes and when it decides to take in air, it doesn’t get conspicuous to the predator that they’re at the surface of the river.
+According to research, a capybara can hold its breath underwater for up to 5 minutes, and when it decides to take in air, it doesn’t get conspicuous to the predator that they’re at the river’s surface.

 The natural home of this creature is the region of South America.
 Places like Texas and Pennsylvania also allow people to adopt capybaras as pets.